Guide to Additional Health Care Resources

 (218) 236-6502 or 1-800-842-8693

-Migrant Health Services, Inc. has seven health centers and two mobile units that offer low-cost health care on a sliding fee scale during the summer months to farm workers in certain counties.
+Community Health Service Inc. has seven health centers and two mobile units that offer low-cost health care on a sliding fee scale during the summer months to farm workers in certain counties.
 They also provide services to retired and disabled farm workers.
 They also have programs to assist victims of abuse.
 The Grafton, Moorhead, Rochester, and Wilmar clinics are open all year.

 Minnesota Department of Health